updated September 2020

-Several companies and products have been quite savvy in their advertising as we are phasing back into society as this pandemic seems to be slowly flatlining.
-Many are making accommodations for hard times that many have experienced and are creating “deals,” so we can all get back on our feet.
+As COVID–19 appears to be slowly flatlining in the Eastern Territory, several companies have launched some rather savvy product advertising.
+Some are making accommodations for hard times that many people have experienced and are creating “deals,” so we can all get back on our feet.

-A commercial by a communication company recently caught my attention.
-Not because of its special offers or slick graphics, but about our re–entry into life together again, the announcer said, “Let’s not just bounce back, but bounce forward.”
+A commercial produced by a communications company recently caught my attention.
+Regarding our re–entry into a new normal, the announcer said, “Let’s not just bounce back, but bounce forward.”

-This phrase got me thinking.
-What have I learned from this time of social and physical distancing, and how will I live differently…a change for the better?
-I don’t want to just bounce back to the same way of living (not that there is anything wrong with that), but with greater intention and meaning.
-How is God spurring me on to being more Christlike?
+This phrase got me thinking; What have I learned from this time of social distancing, and how will I live differently and change for the better?
+I don’t want to just bounce back to the same way of living (not that there is anything wrong with that).
+But how can I do it with greater intention and meaning?
+How is God spurring me to being more Christlike?

-The book of Isaiah speaks of the Lord preparing the Children of Israel to be delivered from captivity in Babylon and return to Israel.
-He encourages them not to return to “business as usual” but be sensitive to his voice directing them.
+In the book of Isaiah, the Lord prepares the children of Israel to be delivered from captivity in Babylon and to return home.
+He encourages them to be sensitive to His voice and direction, rather than assume things will be business as usual.
 “Watch closely: I am preparing something new; it’s happening now, even as I speak, and you’re about to see it.
-I am preparing a way through the desert; Waters will flow where there had been none.”
-Isaiah 43:19 (VOICE)
+I am preparing a way through the desert; Waters will flow where there had been none” Isaiah 43:19 (VOICE).

-You will note from this verse the Lord says he is doing a new thing, not a bunch of new things.
-Maybe you can identify with me when I say I tend to undertake way too much.
-When I do, I become overwhelmed, lose focus, and throw up my hands and say, “I’ll never change.”
-I must keep in mind that my adversary is the master of confusion!
-I need to focus on one thing that I will now do or do differently, be more intentional about, have a new perspective on, or let go of because God is calling me higher.
+In this verse, the Lord says He is doing a new thing, not a bunch of new things.
+Maybe you can identify with me when I say that I tend to undertake way too much.
+When I do, I become overwhelmed, I lose focus, and I throw up my hands and say, “I’ll never change.”
+I must keep in mind that my adversary is the master of confusion.
+I need to focus on one thing that I will do now or differently or be more intentional about or have a new perspective on or let go of because—God is calling me higher.

 written by Major Lauren Hodgson, Spiritual Life Development, USA East